dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 id: "access-metadata-api"
 ---

 Use the Metadata API to evaluate data health in the long term or at a moment in time.
 We provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API, enabling you to run ad-hoc queries or browse the schema.
-GraphQL is a data query language for application APIs and GraphiQL is an in-browser IDE for exploring GraphQL.

 Since GraphQL provides a description of the data in the API, the schema displayed in the GraphiQL IDE accurately represents the graph and fields available to query.